 If Users receive an email that is inappropriate or abusive, they must report it to their line manager immediately, who will take the appropriate action.
-If the sender is known to the user, they should inform the sender that they should cease sending the material.
+If the sender is known to the user, they should inform the sender to cease sending the material.

-Users must not use anonymous mailing services to conceal their identity when mailing through the Internet, or falsify (spoof) emails to make them appear as if they have been sent from someone else.
+Users must not use anonymous mailing services to conceal their identity or falsify (spoof) emails to make them appear as if they have been sent from someone else.

 All employees are required to maintain the good reputation of the School when using Internet and email.
-Users must not use the email system in any way that is insulting or offensive.
+Users must not use the email system in any way that is unprofessional inappropriate or harmful.